Ericsson Research and Turkcell sign MoU at MWC 2024 for 6G research and development

 6G networks, when deployed on a massive scale, will transform the way people live, learn and interact.
 It will enable the opening of new technological possibilities for immersive, ubiquitous, and multi-sensory digital experiences.
 Examples of important 6G. use cases can be sorted into three broad use case scenarios: the Internet of Senses, connected intelligent machines, and a connected sustainable world.”

-Dr. Ali Taha Koç, Chief Executive Officer of Turkcell says: “6G will play a vital role in realizing a digitally - transformed and programmable physical world, fostering connectivity and sustainability.
+Prof. Dr. Vehbi Çağrı Güngör Turkcell Chief Technology Officer of Turkcell says: “6G will play a vital role in realizing a digitally - transformed and programmable physical world, fostering connectivity and sustainability.
 The development of 6G will require significant investment in research and development.
 Turkcell is committed to investing in this area, and we are confident that this investment will pay off in the long run.
 By studying current ecosystems and the evolution of 5G, we will work with Ericsson to devise a roadmap to 6G and lead technological advancements in crucial areas required by future 6G networks.
 This collaboration with Ericsson represents a major milestone in our ambition to drive innovation and lead advancements in the telecommunications space.”

 Işıl Yalçın, Vice President and Head of Ericsson Türkiye at Ericsson Middle East and Africa, says: “We are looking forward to embarking on this groundbreaking collaboration with Turkcell, which will set the stage for transformative innovations, shaping the future of telecommunications in Türkiye.
 6G will profoundly impact a wide range of industries and promises to create a more connected, intelligent, and sustainable future for Türkiye.
 Our collaboration with Turkcell will explore the foundations of 6G research and cutting-edge solutions that will place Türkiye at the forefront of this technological revolution”